 The golf club and course would continue to be managed by Hampton Golf Clubs, a premier golf course management firm that manages over 20 clubs throughout the United States.
 The golf club property and members only golf course would continue to be owned by Hampshire Recreation, LLC.
-(See table on page xxx.)
+(See Table 1.5-1 on page I-16table on page xxx.)
 However, if the nine-hole members only golf course use ever ceases, the club would continue to be able to operate and offer its tennis and swimming amenities to members.
 Under such a scenario, Hampshire Recreation, LLC would continue to maintain the golf course as open space.